WGLab/biocluster/05 Network administration.md

 Now I can ping google.com correctly now.
 Now I can log into this machine remotely directly so this is the biocluster2 machine.
 However, this is not the perfect solution, because whenever compute-0-0 reinstalls, this change will be lost.

-I finally solved the problem by assigning the gateway to both 0.0.0.0 and default.
+I finally solved the problem by assigning the gateway IP to both 0.0.0.0 and default (if I only set up one of them, the system does not work).

 ```
 [root@biocluster ~]# rocks add host route compute-0-0 0.0.0.0 10.30.10.254 netmask=0.0.0.0